hsm_greatest_failed_art.epI

 .

-To Foucault, discipline societies are institutions that shape you through surveillance and enclosed spaces, like zoos but deadlier and more humiliating.
-Discipline societies evolved into control societies which is why the systems have not changed: prisons, education, science, hospitals, government, etc. this what we can fix together right now.
+From Foucault, I know that discipline societies are institutions that shape you through surveillance and enclosed spaces, like zoos but deadlier and more humiliating.
+Discipline societies evolved into control societies which is why the systems have not changed: prisons, education, science, hospitals, government, etc. this what we can fix together right now55.

 Make America Free Again.

-I write to you as Ms. Fisher-Free50 skipping my free university class.
+I am writing to you as Ms. Philoso-Free56 skipping my free university class to speak to you right now.
 Why?

-Every high school senior learns this the hard way: you can graduate high school.
-You never graduate from a category life.
+Every high school senior learns this the hard way: you can graduate high school with people you think you know.
+You never graduate from a being reduced to a category.

-Its not what category you belong to, but what your soul desires to fill its set with.
+It is not what category you belong to, but more interestingly what your soul desires to fill its set with.

-I think YOUR eternal Form is YOU, human.
-As a human you're opaque and still particular.
-Your soul is a set of fundamentally unknowable ideas and senses.
+I’m wondering if our eternal form is our person, human.
+As a person you're opaque and still particular.
+It is every persons shared origin as human.
+A person’s soul can be represented as a set of information that steers the psyche, which emerges a fundamentally unknowable horizon of ideas and senses.
 You can listen to the chaos of your mind, and make sense of it with reason.

-The way you expose yourself to high levels of chaos is through exploration and discovery.
-You must disorder yourself first to put yourself in order for the world.
+The way you expose yourself to high levels of randomness is through exploration and discovery.
+You must disorder yourself first to put yourself in any order for the world.
+If there is a such thing.

 ALL world, for ALL people of Earth:

-- Eugene Angelo & Reggie James: This Could Still Be A Movement54
+- Eugene Angelo & Reggie James: This Could Still Be A Movement60

-It's not wrong to go back for what you forgot.55 So always go back for yourself.
+It's not wrong to go back for what you forgot.61 So always go back for yourself.

-This is where Glissant56 becomes essential for our human evolution.
+This is where the great, Édouard Glissant62 becomes essential for our human evolution.
 He distinguishes between two kinds of identity: filiation and relation.
-Identity is a key aspect to scope when investigating human persons.
+I’m going to call them roots and relation.
+Roots is determined by genetics and environment, relation can be by choice.
+Identity is the key aspect to scope when investigating human persons.

 We then adapt from factory models: To know you, I must make you legible.
 To relate to you, I must reduce you to something I understand.